By Ren Michael

 I’m not looking to be anyone’s token

-I could choke with the pain
+You could choke on the pain?

 who won’t fade away

-like smoke in the rain
+like smoke in the rain?

 how many songs, mantras, manifestos will be written?